Introduction

 Rust Templating

-We are still evaluating two templating engines for rendering HTML in Rust:
+We use Maud as our templating engine for rendering HTML in Rust.

-Maud is a macro-based templating engine, that allows to write HTML directly in Rust code.
-It is more similar to JSX, where the HTML is written inline with the Rust code.
+Maud is a macro-based templating engine that allows writing HTML directly in Rust code.
+It is similar to JSX, where the HTML is written inline with the Rust code.
+This approach provides strong type safety and excellent integration with Rust's ownership system.

 Archtectural Design Patterns

-We follow concepts such as Clean Architecture, Hexagonal Architecture or Onion Architecture.
+We follow concepts such as Clean Architecture (there is also a book), Hexagonal Architecture or Onion Architecture.
 Familiarity with these concepts will be helpful.

 Some of the patterns must be adapted to the idioms of Rust, but the general principles are the same.